puppetlabs/puppet-docs/source/puppet/5.5/puppet_platform.md

         V4 RSA/SHA512 Signature, key ID ef8d349f: NOKEY
         MD5 digest: OK (4878909ccdd0af24fa9909790dd63a12)

-#### Verify an OS X `puppet-agent` package
+#### Verify a macOS `puppet-agent` package

-Puppet signs `puppet-agent` packages for OS X with a developer ID and certificate.
+Puppet signs `puppet-agent` packages for macOS with a developer ID and certificate.
 To verify the signature, download and mount the `puppet-agent` disk image, then use the `pkgutil` tool with the `--check-signature` flag:

     pkgutil --check-signature /Volumes/puppet-agent-<AGENT-VERSION>-1.osx10.10/puppet-agent-<AGENT-VERSION>-1-installer.pkg